-- ensure all employees are recognised, and pay appears reasonable (no detailed check) - check accuracy of pay calculations
+• ensure all employees are recognised, and pay appears reasonable (no detailed check)

 2.4 Pay-related expenses

 All pay-related expenses must be processed through the payroll system.
 Pay-related expenses must never be paid via petty cash or by the creditor payment system.
 If any doubt exists about whether an item should be processed via the payroll system, the Creditor Control section in The Local Authority must be contacted for advice.